mctjames/roomApp/README.md

 # roomApp
-SFU room finder app
+SFU free room finder app

 https://roominate-roomour.herokuapp.com/

-Basic website that allows users to search for empty rooms on the SFU campus.
-Currently only works with Fall 2019 schedule.
+Basic website that allows users to search for the nearest empty rooms on the SFU campus using Dijkstra's shortest path first algorithm.
+Currently utliizing the Fall 2019 schedule due to the Covid-19 situation.

-Goals - automate the process of getting new term data. - add error handling to inputs - sort specific room outputs - beautify website
+Goals/To do - automate the process of getting new term data.
+Beautify website.